ArtsiomKosmin/ArtApp/readme.md

 # ArtApp
-ArtApp is a mobile application that provides access to the Cooper Hewitt art collection.
+ArtApp is a mobile application that provides access to the Rembrandt art collection.

 # Application structure:
 1. Home - when the application is opened, the user is directed to a page containing all works of art.